satellitehazee/pokebot-deck-builder/README.md

 # Credits

-Made to accomplish my team's semester project.
+Made to accomplish our team's semester project.
 *we didn't understand git back then, so umm..